hunsteve/RobotNavigation/README.md

 ----------------------
 1. Clone from git
 2. Open the solution with Visual Studio 2008 or later
-3. Build the solution
+3. Build the solution (release, x86)
-4. Run the project NavigationSimulator
+4. Select the project NavigationSimulator as startup project, and run it

 Videos
 ------